cdsittampalam/documentation/docs/Deposit & Withdraw.md

 The default fund and asset that you have set up includes a deposit address, which is the cryptocurrency wallet address that is linked to a Qredo fund.
 However, any fund that you create is linked to a deposit address.
 The address is securely created using the MPC protocol.

-You are notified when money arrives at your address via an email.
+You are notified when money arrives at your address via an email with the subject of **Deposit complete**.

 1. Click the asset or ledger icon.